azmat06/Web-Tech-Hackathon/README.md

 # Web-Tech-Hackathon
-This is for the Web Tech Hackathon 2021.
+This is for Web Tech Hackathon 2021.
+Problem-2, Newsfeed Application.
+Only the signup page and login part has been completed.
+The rest of the work for the newsfeed are still in progress.